SignalQuay

 Stalled pipeline

-Find where the motion is breaking: account targeting, message, channel fit, objection handling, or follow-up discipline.
+Diagnose whether pipeline is breaking because of account targeting, message-market fit, channel fit, objection handling, or follow-up discipline.

 Meetings slowingReplies getting weakerSales feedback is anecdotal